magento/pwa-studio/packages/pwa-devdocs/src/technologies/basic-concepts/app-shell/index.md

 ---
 title: Application Shell
+contributors:
+    - gavin2point0
 ---

-The Magento PWA Studio uses application shell architecture to quickly load pages on mobile apps.
+Magento PWA Studio uses an application shell architecture to shorten the time it takes to load a branded experience in the UI instead of a blank page.

-This Approach involves heavily caching the minimal amount of HTML, CSS and JS to load the basic UI of the page.
-Then pulling in the rest of the content through an API.
+This approach involves heavily caching the minimal amount of HTML, CSS and JS to load the basic UI of the page before fetching the rest through an API.

-Because the majority of the page is cached, it will load almost instantly on repeat visits.
-It also prevents unnecessary data usage as it removes the need to download any static content more than once.
+App shell rendering is instantaneous on repeat visits because the majority of the page is in the cache.
+It also prevents unnecessary data usage because it removes the need to download static content more than once.

+The following is a simple example of an application shell:

 ``` html
 <!DOCTYPE html>